yogimathius/core-war/README.md

 - Instruction code
 - Description of parameter types, except for the following instructions: live, zjmp, fork, fork.
 - Parameters
+  1 byte for register (in hexadecimal) DIR_SIZE bytes for direct (in hexadecimal) IND_SIZE bytes for indirect (in hexadecimal)

+  Parameters are grouped 4 by 4, to form a full byte.

 Examples:
 ```assembly
 sti r2, 23, %34